HPMkwn/StockMarketDevelopmentCDK/assets/orderPlaceLambda/README.md

 ## Business Requiremnt

 As mentioned in Motivation part that there is onc share TAPARIA Tools which gives 150Rs Dividend while being on value of only Rs 3.
+So I want some kind of scheduler inorder to place order on behalf of me

+Thanks,
+Herat Makwana